A Book of Colors

 • Swipe down to go back to the previous palette

-• Swipe left or right to change the layout
+• Swipe left and right to change the layout

 • Tap the circle icon to open the settings panel